NewPhyrexia/startup/README.md

 - **Application elements** - Used good contrast of darker colors
 - **Application text content** - Consistent fonts
 - **Application images** - Still don't have images and so no styling here.

+## JavaScript deliverable

+For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.

+- **login** - When you press enter or the login button it takes you to the tapbattle page.
+- **database** - Upon login a player object is created with a name and lifetimeHighScore.
+When the player beats their high score the lifetimeHighScore variable in the player object is updated.
+- **WebSocket** - I caused the other player's scores to populate after the timer ends.
+This will be replaced with WebSocket messages later.
+- **application logic** - A time begins when the tap button is pressed for the first time.
+As teh timer is running the score counter increases on every click.
+If the score beats the highscore the highscore will reflect the new highscore.